Stop Loss Hunting Explained

 What is stop loss hunting?

-Stop loss hunting is a strategic manoeuvre allegedly used by institutional traders and market makers to exploit the predictable behavior of retail traders.
-It involves intentionally triggering a cluster of stop loss orders placed by traders around key levels such as support and resistance.
-By driving prices to hit these stops, large players create artificial volatility, allowing them to enter or exit positions at more favorable prices.
+Stop loss hunting is a tactic often associated with institutional traders and market makers, designed to exploit the predictable behavior of retail traders.
+This strategy involves intentionally driving prices to trigger clusters of stop loss orders placed near critical levels, such as support or resistance.
+By forcing these levels to break, large players create artificial volatility, allowing them to execute trades at more favorable prices.
+Let's look on real-life example below:

 The psychology behind stop loss hunting